 This is NOT included in the Alpine Route ticket.
 This bus ticket cost 1360 JPY = 13 us$ per person.

-At Kurobe Dam we spent some time, maybe about 1,5 hour.
+At Kurobe Dam we spent some time, maybe about 1,5 hours.
 We walked around, took pictures, looked at the small museum and so on.
-Can probably spend less time there, or more time.
+You can spend less time there, or more time.
 There is also a small ferry cruise on the dam (takes 2,5 hours), but we did not take this.
 Don`t know how much that cost.

 4. Cable car from Kurobe Dam to Kurobedaira – 5 min

-Did not spend much time at Kurobedaira, but had lunch at a cafe there (maybe 30 min).
+We did not spend much time at Kurobedaira but had lunch at a cafe there (maybe 30 min).

-5. Ropeway from Kurobedaira to Daikanbo – 7 min
+5. The ropeway from Kurobedaira to Daikanbo – 7 min

 This is the highest point of the route.
 Now you are really in the mountains and can go for long or short walks.
 We spent maybe 1,5 hours here altogether.
 We hiked the Mukurigaike Pond Loop (1 hour).
-But we did not take bath in the Onsen at Mukurigaike Inn.
+But we did not take a bath in the Onsen at Mukurigaike Inn (which I regret).